jyellick/obc-docs/README.md

 - Commit to that branch locally and regularly push your work to the same named branch on the server
-- When you need feedback or help, or you think the branch is ready for merging, open a pull request (make sure successfully built and tested with the testsuite)
+- When you need feedback or help, or you think the branch is ready for merging, open a pull request (make sure successfully built and tested with the test-suite)
-- After your pull request has reviewed and signed off, a committer can merge it into master branch
+- After your pull request has reviewed and signed off, a committer can merge it into the master branch

 We use the same approach - the [Developer's Certificate of Origin](DCO1.1.txt) - as the Linux Kernel [community](http://elinux.org/Developer_Certificate_Of_Origin) does to manage contributions.
 We simply ask that when submitting a pull request, that the developer include a sign-off statement in the pull request's description.